PdoyleC/rock-paper-scissors/README.md

 - Tested in both CodeAnyWhere terminal and Heroku terminal.
 - CI Python linter/Syntax checker [pep8ci](https://pep8ci.herokuapp.com/)

 - A space was enter in as a user name, and played the game, and in goolge sheets the below was entered.
 A score and total games, but no user name.
 Code was enter to stop spaces only being entered as a username.
-If spaces are only entered it's a loop.
+If spaces are only entered an error message appears.

     ![Space entered Username](documentation/testnouser.png)

 - A username was enter and then setected 1 on main menu to play game and when the 1st option comes up, to enter R,P,S or leave the area, I entered M to go back to the menu and a Zero score was recorded.